matrix-org/matrix-spec-proposals/proposals/2970-remove-pusher-path.md

  * The URL must NOT contain a fragment (ie, it may not contain the character `#`).
 (It *may* contain a query-string.)
- * The URL must NOT include a "userinfo" section (ie, the host may not be preceded by a `user@` specifcication).
+ * The URL must NOT include a "userinfo" section (ie, the host may not be preceded by a `user@` specification).
  * The URL must consist solely of ASCII characters.
-(Unicode hostnames should be punicode-encoded.
+(Unicode hostnames should be Punycode-encoded.
 Non-ASCII bytes in the path should be percent-encoded.)
  * The URL may not exceed 8000 characters in length.